Yi-Huaaa/2022-qosf_cohort-5/README.md

 ## Discussion by brutal force
-* There discussion by brutal force for the classical situation is shown in the **"discu_brufo.pdf"** file.
+* The discussion by brutal force for the classical situation is shown in the **"discu_brufo.pdf"** file.

 ## Question
 Again, the **"Report.pdf"** file shows the construction of both quantum circuits in detail.